Do you want to book work in film and television?

 Wendy is best known for her starring series regular role on Lifetime Television’s hit series “Army Wives”, which ran for 7 seasons (117 episodes).
 She was nominated for three Image Awards and a Spirit Award for her honest portrayal as Col. Joan Burton.
 Wendy has recurred on “Scandal”, and guest starred on “Castle”, “Criminal Minds”, and “Grey’s Anatomy”.
-She recently wrapped the feature film “I Know Where Lizzy Is”.
+She is currently starring on the OWN Network’s new show, Love Is…

 Among her many TV and film credits are her series regular role on ABC’s “High Incident”, produced by Steven Spielberg, and a series regular role on “EZ Street”, produced by Academy Award winning writer/director of “Crash” – Paul Haggis.
 For a full list of Wendy’s credits, check out her IMDB.